steveklabnik/steveklabnik.com/src/pages/writing/pointers-in-rust-a-guide.md

 So why not just use managed pointers everywhere?
 There are two big drawbacks to managed pointers:

 1. They activate Rust’s garbage collector.
 Other pointer types don’t share this drawback.
 2. You cannot pass this data to another task.
-Shared ownership across concurrency boundaries is the source of endless pain in other langauges, so Rust does not let you do this.
+Shared ownership across concurrency boundaries is the source of endless pain in other languages, so Rust does not let you do this.

 # Borrowed Pointers